 – Thursday, Dec.
 6, 2018 in the Nantucket High School auditorium, 10 Surfside Road in Nantucket, Mass.

 – Tuesday, Dec.
 11, 2018 in the Martha’s Vineyard High School Performing Arts Center, 100 Edgartown-Vineyard Haven Road in Oak Bluffs, Martha’s Vineyard, Mass.

 – Wednesday, Dec.
 12, 2018 in the Barnstable High School Performing Arts Center, 744 West Main Street in Hyannis, Mass.

-Additional public information meetings are tentatively planned for the summer of 2019 when a draft MRER is scheduled to be completed and the public and other stakeholders will have the opportunity to comment on those draft documents.
+Additional public information meetings were held in October 2019 following publishing of the draft MRER to provide the public and other stakeholders with an opportunity to comment on those draft documents.

 Who will make the final decision on whether to replace the bridges or not?

 Our final recommendation or report will incorporate public feedback and undergo a series of reviews by experienced subject matter experts from the private & academic sectors and by the U.S. Army Corps of Engineers division and headquarters elements.
 We anticipate sending our final recommendation to our regional headquarters in New York for review February 2020.
 It will then go to the Headquarters of the U.S. Army Corps of Engineers Headquarters in Washington, D.C. for approval or denial.
 We are committed to thoroughly review the information received and to make a decision based on the best available information and analysis.

 If you replace the bridges will the current bridges be part of the construction plan?

 Our recommendation is that new bridges would be built immediately adjacent to the existing Bourne and Sagamore bridges so current transportation infrastructure can be connected.
 Current bridges would remain operational during construction of the new bridges.
 The legacy bridges would then be removed after the new bridges are constructed and operational.